Skip to main content

 Tips:

-• The contacts added to the share will receive an email explaining how to access the shared files in the project portal.
+• Contacts added to a share receive an email with instructions on how to access the files in the project portal.

-• The 'shared with' column in the document tabs shows how many people the project files have been shared with to the portal.
-Click on the number of contacts to see the details (with who it was shared and when).
+• The Shared with column in the document tab shows how many people a file is shared with.
+Select the number to see who it was shared with and when.

 If the contact did not receive the share email, then resend the email for a selected file.
 The re-send email will point the contact to the project portal which will contain all the files they have been shared for the project to view or download.
 Re-send the share email for a file by: